 - 1. Performed with Direct Supervision: Prior to a student successfully completing a competency procedure he/she must be directly supervised while performing radiographic procedures or when repeating unsatisfactory radiographic images. - a.
 Direct supervision is defined as a qualified technologist in the x-ray procedure room overseeing all activities associated with that radiographic procedure. - b.
 Once a student begins to feel confident and is performing the majority of the steps in a procedure, they can indicate on their log sheet that they have performed the procedure with direct supervision.
 As compared to when the technologist is performing the majority of the steps in the procedure, and the student is assisting the technologist. - 2.
 Performed with Indirect Supervision: After a student has achieved competency in a particular procedure, the student may then perform that exam with indirect supervision, unless an unsatisfactory image must be repeated or it is a mobile radiographic or fluoroscopic procedure, then a student must be directly supervised. - a.
 Indirect supervision is defined as a qualified technologist being immediately available, in the immediate adjacent area to where the procedure is being performed, to assist the student in the performance of a procedure when needed, regardless of the student's achievement or competency level. - b.
-Since a qualified technologist must be in the immediate adjacent area to help students when needed, students may not go to the operating room (OR) or mobile procedures by themselves. - In the event a student must repeat a radiographic image, they must be directly supervised by a qualified technologist and the number of repeated radiographic images. - 6.
-Students must log their clinical laboratory sessions and any practice simulations in the Daily Log in the Trajecsys Report SystemTM as well as actual patient procedures. - 7.
-If a student fails to accurately record information in the Daily Logsheet in the Trajecsys Report SystemTM the Clinical Preceptor and/or Clinical Coordinator will meet with the student and a Student Conference Report form will be completed to document the reason for the conference and the expectations that the student is to meet. - 8.
+Since a qualified technologist must be in the immediate adjacent area to help students when needed, students may not go to the operating room (OR) or mobile procedures by themselves. - In the event a student must repeat a radiographic image, they must be directly supervised by a qualified technologist and the number of repeated radiographic images documented in Trajecsys. - 6.
+Students must log their clinical laboratory sessions and any practice simulations in the Daily Log in the Trajecsys Report SystemTM as well as actual patient procedures by the next clinical day. - 7.
+If a student fails to accurately record information in the Daily Logsheet in the Trajecsys Report SystemTM the Program Director and/or Clinical Coordinator will meet with the student and a Student Conference Report form will be completed to document the reason for the conference and the expectations that the student is to meet. - 8.
 Violations in this policy will reflect in the student's clinical practicum course grade as point reductions in the category of clinical documentation.
+Additional deductions with demerits can be assessed if all points have been reduced to zero in the Professional Behavior section.